litvinenko630/Pet_projects/README.md

 The Credit Default project aims to develop a predictive model that can accurately predict the likelihood of a borrower defaulting on a loan.
 The project utilizes machine learning techniques to analyze various factors and historical data to make predictions.

+2. **Project Name**: Spaceship Titanic.

+The aim of this project is to build a predictive model using machine learning techniques to determine whether passengers on the Spaceship Titanic were transported to another dimension.
+The project involves comprehensive data preprocessing, exploratory data analysis, and feature engineering to prepare the dataset for training.
+The model will be fine-tuned using hyperparameter optimization for optimal performance.
+The ultimate goal is to make accurate predictions on the test data and submit the results for evaluation and ranking on Kaggle's Spaceship Titanic competition.
+The README.md file provides an overview of the project's objectives, methodology, and steps taken to achieve the final predictions.

 ...

 ## Getting Started